-Groups at high risk from the flu include:
+People at high risk for getting complications from the flu include:

 If you are at high risk from the flu, it’s very important to get the vaccine before the flu starts to spread in your community.

-If you spend time with someone at high risk from the flu, you can protect both of you by getting a flu shot.
+If you spend time with someone at high risk from the flu, you can protect both of you by getting a flu vaccine.

-When do I need to get the seasonal flu shot?
+When do I need to get the seasonal flu vaccine?

-Get the flu shot soon after it’s available each year.
-After you get the vaccine, your body takes about 2 weeks to develop protection against the flu.
-That’s why it’s a good idea to get the vaccine before flu starts spreading in your community.
+Get the flu vaccine soon after it’s available each year – if possible, by October.
+After you get the vaccine, it takes about 2 weeks for your body to develop protection against the flu.
+That’s why it’s a good idea to get the vaccine before the flu starts spreading in your community.